 The main insight from my outdated previous citation management page:

 Zotero has an API with which you can both read and write data.
 So do Connotea and Bibdesk.
 But Zotero’s API is cleanest, and has an active community around it, and I don’t feel that I am locking my data away forever if I rely upon it.
 (Of course, you can always try to migrate data around from anything to anything with BibTeX, but if you have URLS in there, or consort with foreigners who dare to have diacritics in their names, this usually leads to trouble).
 I can use the API to make changes that I couldn’t make manually, without worrying about that parsing nonsense.
 Since all citation software is, basically, awful, it is even more important that whichever application you choose, it is one that you can get your data out of it when you find a less awful option.
 Moreover, some other apps, such as Mendeley, already use the Zotero API, so you know that it’s not going to be a community of one playing with it[…]

 citation key format strings for bibtex.
-My bibtex format string:
+A handy bibtex format string:

 For exporting references from Zotero to my plain text blog, I wrote a CSL file which renders my citations and bibliographies as Markdown and RestructuredText, which is good enough for the internet.
-See below for more on that.
+See below for more on that, or doing it better

 tl;dr. There are many over-engineered solutions.
 The style file one is the simplest I’ve found, and it should additionally work for anything which supports CSL.
 This includes Mendeley at the least, and possibly Papers.
 Others?